Tencent/tdesign/docs/contributing.md

 title: How to Contribute
 ---

-### Submit Contribution Intention
+### Getting Involved in Contribution

-Please fill out the [Contributor Joining Intention Collection questionnaire](https://wj.qq.com/s2/9772260/7cbe/) to help us understand your intentions and personal information.
-TDesign team will contact you within 2 days.
+Most of TDesign's collaboration takes place on Github transparently and openly.
+If you're interested in contributing to the development of TDesign, feel free to fix issues and submit new features at any time.
+Additionally, our members will continue to observe active contributors in different repositories.
+If we find that your submissions and contributions align with our ideas most of the time, and there is a possibility of long-term collaboration, we will contact you proactively to further our collaboration on this open-source project.
+Of course, the project may also occasionally offer you some benefits 🎁.

-Before submitting your intentions, please be sure to read the following code of conduct and collaboration guidelines.
+Before starting to contribute, please read the following code of conduct and collaboration guidelines.

 ### Code of Conduct